2026 Guide to Solar Incentives in Your State

 Frequently Asked Questions

-Does the federal solar tax credit still apply in 2025?
+Is there still a federal solar tax credit in 2026?

 How do I find my state's incentives?

-Use the table above or visit DSIRE, the nation’s official solar incentive database.
+Use the table above, try our interactive incentives tool, or visit DSIRE, the nation's official solar incentive database.

 Can I “stack” rebates?